 A structured therapy that encourages the patient to briefly focus on the trauma memory while simultaneously experiencing bilateral stimulation (typically eye movements), which is associated with a reduction in the vividness and emotion associated with the trauma memories

 A small “T” trauma may also include a work injury, bitter divorce, getting fired, infidelity, bullying, immigration, and work burnout.
 Vicarious trauma and compassion fatigue may occur to first responders like police, fire and ambulance workers as wells as nurses and other helping professions who are dealing with life/death situations.
-Complex trauma may involve ongoing situations involving a sense ox extreme danger to oneself or others.
-Sometimes hearing about or learning about something tragic, like a friend dying by suicide, living a natural disaster coverage on the news, domestic violence and civil war.
+Complex trauma may involve ongoing situations involving a sense of extreme danger to oneself or others.

 Symptoms Of PTSD In Adults include: